 In compiling these genealogies I've had much help from official records and published sources, though predominantly I've relied on original family records and enthusiastic help from hundreds of members of the families concerned, as well as amateur and professional historians, for all of which I'm most grateful.

 For the genealogies of families of Greek/Hellenic origin I owe a great debt to Philip Argenti's Libro d'Oro de la Noblesse de Chio; to Kyriakos Metaxas who published in the London Greek Gazette a remarkable compendium of the records of the Greek community and churches in London, Liverpool and Manchester; and the historical works of Prince Mihai Dimitri Sturdza.
-However, I am especially grateful to the doyen of Greek family history, our friend George Vassiadis, for all his advice and help over more than a decade, as well to my distant cousins Patrick Streeter and Michael Agelasto who have for years generously provided information on our shared 'family'.
+However, I am especially grateful to the doyen of Greek family history, our friend George Vassiadis, for all his advice and help over almost two decades, as well to my distant cousins Patrick Streeter and Michael Agelasto who have for years generously provided information on our shared 'family'.
 But my greatest thanks go to my wife Sarah.
-Few wives have to encounter and study almost 25,000 of their in-laws, but without her enthusiasm and relentless effort this project would not have been possible.
+Few wives have to encounter and study almost 25,000 of their in-laws.
+Without her enthusiasm and effort this project would not have been possible.

 - Names in curved (brackets) are patronymic - i.e. they identify the individual's father.
 This convention helps to distinguish the many individuals who bear similar or identical names.
 In fact the 'patronymic' name convention was anyway customary among most of the Hellenic families concerned in these genealogies.